COVID-19 pandemic in Cuba: Vaccination

 While the Cuban government initially aimed to achieve widespread vaccination solely with homegrown vaccines, it later went on to use the Sinopharm BIBP vaccine as well.
-Cuba has developed two of the 23 vaccines that have entered phase III trials worldwide.
+Cuba has developed two vaccines that have entered phase III trials worldwide.
 The vaccines Soberana 02 and Abdala, are being used for a mass vaccination campaign that aims to vaccinate 1.7 million Cubans in Havana.
 From the beginning of the campaign vaccine hesitancy seemed to be low, as thousands of Cubans were vaccinated voluntarily as part of clinical studies and 150,000 health care workers got vaccinated as part of an "interventional study".
 The US embargo against Cuba significantly slowed down the process of developing vaccines, as it restricted the medical equipment the island could import.
 Some Cuban research teams relied on only one spectrometer, which is a machine that can analyse a vaccine's chemical structure.
 In spite of their relatively slow development process, Cuba aims to manufacture 100 million doses of Soberana 02 in 2021 to cover its population and to export the surplus.
 On June 21, 2021, Cuba reported that its Abdala vaccine is 92.28% effective against COVID-19.

 Widespread vaccination has been limited by a lack of syringes, which the country does not produce, and vaccine doses.
-In July 2021, representatives of Global Health Partners announced the successful donation of six million syringes to Cuba for their COVID-19 vaccination campaign, financed by a coalition of American organisations against the American embargo on Cuba.
-Cuba already received around 380,000 syringes and needles in June 2021, donated by Cuban residents in Argentina and other aid organisations.
+In July 2021, representatives of the humanitarian organisation Global Health Partners announced the successful donation of six million syringes to Cuba for their COVID-19 vaccination campaign.
+The donation was financed by a coalition of American organisations against the American embargo on Cuba, CODEPINK, The People’s Forum, the International Longshore and Warehouse Union, Democratic Socialists of America, and the Cuban-American groups No Embargo Cuba Movement and Puentes de Amor.
+Cuba had already received around 380,000 syringes and needles in June 2021, donated by Cuban residents in Argentina and other aid organisations.

-By November 2021, 8,679,636 people in Cuba, equal to 77.6 percent of the population, were fully vaccinated.
-It ranked ninth in the world for its level of vaccination against COVID-19.
+According to Cuba's state news agency, by November 2021 8,679,636 people in Cuba, 77.6 percent of the population, were fully vaccinated.